pbayer/DiscreteEventsCompanion.jl/docs/src/actions.md

 ## Global variables

-To make Actions [work with global variables](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-global-variables), you must be careful to access their current value and use the `global` keyword to change them.
+`fun`s [working with global variables](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-global-variables), must be careful to access their current value and use the `global` keyword to change them:

 ```julia
 julia> a = 1; b = 2; c = 3;         # create some global data